twilio/video-quickstart-ios/ScreenCapturerExample/README.md

 ### Known Issues

 1. Snapshots captured on iOS simulators include pre-multiplied alpha.
 This example does not un-premultiply the color channels, though this could be accomplished using `vImageUnpremultiplyData_RGBA8888`.
-2. The pixel format conversion code, written in Swift 4, could be much more performant.